Saif al-Adel: Embassy bombings

-On 18 November, Adel was working with Abu-Muhammad al-Abyad, Abd-al-Rahman al-Masri, and Abu-Usamah al-Filastini, Abu-Husayn al-Masri and Faruq al-Suri; all of whom were staying in his empty house with him at night.
+On 18 November, Adel was working with Abu-Muhammad al-Abyad, Abd-al-Rahman al-Masri, Abu-Usamah al-Filastini, Abu-Husayn al-Masri and Faruq al-Suri; all of whom were staying in his empty house with him at night.
 In the early morning hours of 19 November, he woke them up just minutes before the al-Wafa charity building was bombed.
 Phoning friends in the area, he learned that Abdul Wahid had been killed in the explosion.
 He later learned that Asim al-Yamani, from Al Farouq training camp, and the elderly Abu-Abd-al-Rahman Al-Abiy had run to the charity's headquarters and begun rescuing survivors and pulling out the dead bodies.
 The pair agreed the area was not safe, and sent their women to the smaller villages, while they used their two cars to try and pack up their house's contents.
 An American jet bombed the pair, killing al-Yamani and wounding al-Abiy.

 As it was the third day of Ramadan, the group in Adel's house began to prepare and eat Suhoor, but were interrupted by a cruise missile striking 100 metres away, destroying an empty house belonging to an Afghan Arab family, and a Taliban barracks.
 They gathered their belongings and quickly left, fearing another strike.
 Adel went to the hospital, where he visited the wounded al-Abiy, and arranged for him to be transferred to a hospital in Pakistan.

 After Adel was told by Abu Ali al-Suri that the American aircraft had machinegunned women leaving the city on the road to Banjway, Adel said that he would send aid.
 A convoy of 4–6 Corolla Fielders set out to Banjway, followed closely by American helicopters.
 The Americans attacked the lead vehicle, killing Abu-Ali al-Yafi'i, his wife, four women, and two children, and the second vehicle, killing Suraqah al-Yamani and Hamzah al-Suri.
 Abu-Ali al-Maliki quickly veered off the road with the third vehicle, turning off his headlights, and drove into the mountains, escaping the attack.